decker-dev/decker-dev/README.md

         content for a variety of audiences.
     </p>
     <p>
-      i like programing is fun
+      i like programming is fun
     </p>
     <!--<p>I love PHP, and I've been working mostly on command-line tools lately.
 Here's some projects I'm excited about
         right now:</p>